Retail Intelligence · Home & Furniture

 IKEA Sweden / Global Omnichannel · own brand · supply chain Winning Showrooms solve the touch & feel problem.
 Supply chain gives cost advantage.
 IKEA Online is growing fast on the back of physical brand trust.

 Bol.com Netherlands / BE Marketplace · no inventory risk Winning Marketplace model means zero inventory risk and zero return logistics cost.
-Fonq's death benefits bol.com directly — furniture sellers will migrate there immediately.
+Fonq's departure benefits bol.com directly — furniture sellers are likely to migrate there in the coming months.

 Beter Bed Netherlands Physical-first + online Stable Physical stores in the Netherlands and Germany.
 Sleep is a niche that people invest in repeatedly (mattresses every 7–8 years).
 Category focus keeps it defensible.